pixel

 2 In the event the contributor does not survive the five-year period, a pro-rated amount will revert back to the contributor’s taxable estate.

-3 Contributions may be subject to recapture in certain circumstances, such as a federal non-qualified withdrawal, rollovers to another state’s 529 plan, or a withdrawal from an account that was opened within one year prior to the date of the withdrawal, as described in the Program Description.
+3 Contributions may be subject to recapture in certain circumstances, such as a federal non-qualified withdrawal, rollovers to another state’s 529 plan, a Roth IRA rollover, or a withdrawal from an account that was opened within one year prior to the date of the withdrawal, as described in the Program Description.
 (Recaptured Withdrawal).
 If the account owner is no longer a Montana resident at the time of a Recaptured Withdrawal, we may withhold the potential recapture tax from the Recaptured Withdrawal.